-Join us today for the Saturday Night Special where I talk to you about why you've been sabotaging future you...
+Join us today for the Saturday Night Special about the power of believing...

 Join in on the Chat below.

 00:00:00 Welcome to tonight's Saturday night, special episode 48 on the power of belief.
 I'm RJ Jackson, the courage giver.
 I encourage you to have the courage you need to live your calling.
 And one way to be inspired to do that is to listen to this.
 The inspired stewardship podcast with my friend, Scott made her

 00:00:36 but it becomes a feedback loop.
 If you begin to say that you're a writer and then you actually sit down and write, then you are affirming that affirmation and making it sink in deeper.
 If you say that you're a productive person and then you actually get up early and do the hard work and get things done and you become more productive.
 Welcome.
 And thank you for joining us on the inspired stewardship podcasts.

 00:01:03 If you truly desire to become the person who God wants you to be, then you must learn to use your time, your talent and your treasures for your true calm in the inspired stewardship podcast who learn to invest in yourself, invest in others and develop your influence so that you impact the world.
 And tonight, Saturday night special.
 I talk with you about the power of belief,

 00:01:32 why affirmations and belief do actually have a backing in neuroscience and why belief comes from action.
 Not the other way around now.
 One area that a lot of folks need some help with is around the area of productivity.
 Getting not just more things done, but actually getting the right things done can be really, really tough.
 I've got a course called productivity for your passion.

 00:02:03 That's designed to help you do this, and then to hold you accountable and walk with you so that you can tailor productivity, not just to be getting more done, but actually getting the right things done.
 What's more, we take the approach of looking at your personality and how you actually look at things in the world and tailor the productivity system to your personality.